clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 	New username is:  clb
 	Home for cburlison now located at /Users/clb

 _Note:_ Data has been modified in the above example to generalize the output.
-Hopefully you don't use the AD structure in the above example.

-If a user is logged in or if the launchDaemon launches the ``ADacctChange.sh`` script while at the login window, the following text will be displayed via BigHonkingText:
+If a user is logged in or if the launchDaemon launches the ``ADacctChange.sh`` script while at the loginwindow, the following text will be displayed via BigHonkingText:

 ![display_msg](./Display_msg.png)